Reviews You Can Rely On

 Credit: Abriah Wofford

-As noted above, this bag will help you get all your stuff from point A to point B, and it even throws in some nice organizational features, all without costing an arm and a leg.
-It is a great option for people who don't travel enough to spend $300+ on a suitcase but don't want to sacrifice convenience entirely.
-The SwissGear Sion fits the bill as a featureful bag on a budget.
-Some aspects, such as smaller wheels and less-than-perfect tracking, make it less suited to roll with on a weekly or monthly basis, but if the whole of your travel schedule is twice-a-year trips to visit relatives, then you're unlikely to be bothered by these minor inconveniences.
+As noted above, this bag will most definitely help you get all your stuff from point A to point B. It even throws in some nice organizational features, all without costing an arm and a leg.
+The Sion Softside is a great option for people who don't travel enough to spend $300+ on a suitcase, but don't want to sacrifice convenience entirely.
+This bag fits the bill as a featureful option on a budget.
+Some aspects, such as smaller wheels and less-than-perfect tracking, make it less suited to roll with on a weekly or monthly basis.
+Still, if your travel schedule consists of twice-a-year trips to visit relatives, you're unlikely to be bothered by these minor inconveniences.

 The Sion Softside is a bit heavy for a carry on piece; however, we appreciate its three well-padded handles that help during loading and unloading.
-Additionally, it is just barely out of US carry on regulations.
+Additionally, it is barely out of US carry on regulations.
 If you avoid overstuffing and utilize compression techniques, this bag should have no trouble making it onboard with you.
 When you're not traveling via air routes, the Sion's expandable zipper provides an impressive amount of extra space — just don't jam it full and expect it to fit in the airplane's overhead bin.
-If you like the Sion Softside's budget-friendly characteristic but prefer hardshell cases, we suggest taking a gander at the Samsonite Omni PC Hardside Expandable Spinner.
-It's lighter in weight, well-built, and offers about the same amount of storage volume.
+If you like the Sion Softside's budget-friendly characteristic but prefer hardshell cases, we suggest taking a gander at the Samsonite Freeform Spinner.
+It's lighter in weight, well-built, and offers just a little bit more storage volume.
 Rather have a backpack-style carry on?
-Check out the Topo Designs Global Travel Bag, which features 40 liters of space and should fit in even the smaller overhead bins.
+Check out the Topo Designs Global Travel Bag, which features 40 liters of space and should fit even in the smaller overhead bins.

 Read more: SwissGear Sion Softside review